uoftcprg/pokerkit/docs/simulation.rst

 Hole Cards Showing/Mucking Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This operation (:meth:`pokerkit.state.State.show_or_muck_hole_cards`) corresponds to showing or mucking of one's cards.
 It accepts one optional positional argument on whether to show or muck.
 If ``True``, this denotes that the player is showing all his/her hole cards.
 If ``False``, this denotes that the player is mucking his hand.
 If some card values are supplied, the caller is saying that the player is showing the supplied cards.
 This is useful when the hole cards previously dealt were unknown (e.g. ``"????"``).
 Note that even when known cards are held by the player, the caller can override what cards are shown with this method call.
-If no argument is supplied, whether or not player shows or mucks their hand is decided automatically.
+If no argument is supplied, whether or not the player shows or mucks their hand is decided automatically.
 If they hold a hand that may win a piece of the pot as it ties with or wins over all other shown hands, the player will opt to show.
 Otherwise, the player will automatically muck.

 No matter what happens, the shown hand must all be known (i.e. contains no question marks).

 Hand Killing Phase/Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This operation (:meth:`pokerkit.state.State.kill_hand`) corresponds to the hand killing.
 Typically, in in-person poker games, before pushing the chips to the winners, the dealer "kills" hands that are lost.
 The same holds for states in PokerKit.
-Hands that are not entitled to any portion of the pot(s) is mucked.
+Hands that are not entitled to any portion of the pot(s) are mucked.
 Each call mucks a single hand.
 This operation method does not accept any argument.

 ================================================== =================================================================================================================================
 Helper Method/Attribute                            Description